kubeflow/website/content/en/docs/distributions/gke/authentication.md

 Additionally, the Kubeflow Pipelines UI, visualization, and TensorBoard server instances are deployed in your user namespace using the `default-editor` KSA.
 Therefore, to [visualize results in the Pipelines UI](/docs/components/pipelines/sdk/output-viewer/), they can fetch artifacts in Google Cloud Storage using permissions of the same GSA you configured for this namespace.

-For more details, refer to [Authenticating Pipelines to GCP](/docs/gke/pipelines/authentication-pipelines/).
+For more details, refer to [Authenticating Pipelines to Google Cloud](/docs/gke/pipelines/authentication-pipelines/).

 ---